Morning includes cultural humility training on Doctrine of Discovery

 Tags: doctrine of discovery, facing racism, native american day, pcusa, PMAB, presbyterian, presbyterian mission agency, worship

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Native American Intercultural Congregational Support, Racial Ethnic & Women’s Ministries
+Ministries: Racial Equity Advocacy Committee (REAC), Native American Intercultural Congregational Support, Racial Equity & Women’s Intercultural Ministries